blester125/sequence_tagging/README.md

 A Part of Speech tagger using the Average Perceptron.

-Trained on CoNLL 2000 Chunking data.
+Based on the tagger from [here](https://explosion.ai/blog/part-of-speech-pos-tagger-in-python)

 This uses the following features: